kimpro82/My_Practice/R/README.md

 - Plotting_RGB.R (2017.04.14)

 ## Generating Array and Variables by for Loop.R (2019.12.06)
 answer for a question at chatting room
+\* R array-related data structure is actually defined as vector, matrix and array about each dimension's array.
+\* I call it just 'array' by common mathematical notion here, but it is different from R's strict data structure definition.

 ```R
 # 1. generating array by for loop